Veterinary specialties: American Veterinary Medical Association

 According to the AVMA, a board-certified veterinary specialist is "a veterinarian who has completed additional training in a specific area of veterinary medicine and has passed an examination that evaluates their knowledge and skills in that specialty area."
-As of 2023, the AVMA recorded 13,539 total active board-certified specialists.
+As of 2023, the AVMA recorded 16,291 total active board-certified specialists.

-As of 2024, the AVMA recognizes 41 distinct veterinary specialties from 22 veterinary specialty organizations, including the American College of Veterinary Anesthesia and Analgesia, American College of Veterinary Surgeons, and American College of Zoological Medicine.
+As of 2024, the AVMA recognizes 46 distinct veterinary specialties from 22 veterinary specialty organizations, including the American College of Veterinary Anesthesia and Analgesia, American College of Animal Welfare, American College of Veterinary Surgeons, and American College of Zoological Medicine.

 European Board of Veterinary Specialization

 The European Board of Veterinary Specialization recognizes the following 23 veterinary specialty organizations: